 A Sticky Solution for Inflamed Skin

+The next time your skin is broken out or irritated, consider heading to your kitchen for a solution.
+In ancient Egypt, honey was believed to have medicinal properties and was even offered as a sacrifice to certain deities.
+For 8,000 years, honey has had a place in traditional medicine for good reason.
+Research has found that honey is high in antioxidants and fights bacteria, according an article in the Iranian Journal of Basic Medical Science.
 It makes sense that this powerful, natural commodity is also popular as a beauty product.
 Because it is a natural exfoliant and has antibacterial properties, many beauty bloggers recommend honey as a face wash or spot treatment for acne.

 Ancient Beauty Rituals Worth Skipping